hotosm/hotosm-website/_disaster-services/mediterranean-wildfires-2021-activation-media.markdown

   Wildfires 2021 campaign</a> is an ongoing HOT activation organized by the Humanitarian OpenStreetMap Team in coordination with OSM communities to respond to wildfires across the region.
-Feature Image: WF Wildfire
+Feature Image: FR Fire
-Post-type: timeline
+# Post-type: Media
 HDX: <a href="https://data.humdata.org/organization/hot">Various Countries</a>
 Resources: N/A
 Campaign: https://tasks.hotosm.org/explore?campaign=Mediterranean%20Wildfires%202021